 2. Increased impact

 Social currency helps increase the market value of your brand.
-When a consumer sees others also enjoying your products and services, they’ll be likely to trust and try what you have to offer.
+When potential customers see others raving about you, they’ll trust you faster than any ad could accomplish.

 3. Larger circle of influence